facebookincubator/fizz/README.md

 Running it again will be faster and only rebuild `fizz`.

-You can also install both `fizz` as well as `folly` to a custom directory using the build script, by supplying a `INSTALL_PREFIX` env var.
+You can also install both `fizz` as well as `folly` to a custom directory using the build script, by supplying an `INSTALL_PREFIX` env var.

 ```
 INSTALL_PREFIX=/usr/local ./mac-build.sh